themarcusaurelius/O365beat/README.md

 ![Imgur](https://imgur.com/qjOaUpL.png)

 Once the required permissions are added, click the <i>Grant admin</i> consent button.
-Note that it can take a while for the required permissions to be in effect, so it’s possible that you observe some permission errors when running Filebeat right away.
+Note that it can take a while for the required permissions to be in effect, so it’s possible that you observe some permission errors when running O365beat right away.

 <b>*** Required Credentials You Must Have From O365 To Use This Beat ***</b>